normid291/errand-concierge/README.md

 - Moved the Bedrock API key out of a hardcoded literal in `agent.py` into an environment variable, loaded via `python-dotenv`'s `load_dotenv()` at startup, so the real key only ever lives in a local `.env` file (never committed) or in the hosting platform's environment variable settings.
 - Confirmed `google_auth.py` already read its Google OAuth credentials from environment variables with only harmless placeholder fallbacks — no code change needed there.
 - Found a real hardcoded Bedrock API key in `test_agent.py` (a separate quick-test script) that had been missed in the first pass.
 Fixed it the same way, and rotated the exposed key in the AWS Bedrock console as a precaution once it had been in a local commit.
-- Built a proper `.gitignore` excluding `.env`, `tokens.json`, `tasks.json`, `tasks_trash.json`, `__pycache__/`, and virtual environment folders — after first catching that `git status` was being run from the *home directory* rather than the project folder, which would have tracked unrelated personal files (AWS credentials folder, shell history, unrelated scripts) alongside the project.
+- Built a proper `.gitignore` excluding `.env`, `tokens.json`, `tasks.json`, `tasks_trash.json`, `__pycache__/`, and virtual environment folders, after first catching that `git status` was being run from the *home directory* rather than the project folder, which would have tracked unrelated personal files (AWS credentials folder, shell history, unrelated scripts) alongside the project.
 - When first pushing to GitHub, **GitHub's push protection correctly blocked the push** because it detected a real AWS-format key inside a committed file (`test_agent.py`).
 The key was rotated, the file fixed, and the entire local git history was reset (`rm -rf .git` and a fresh `git init`) before re-pushing cleanly, since simply fixing the file in a new commit would have left the exposed key sitting in an earlier commit's history forever.

 ### 5. Deployment